bennypowers/bennypowers.dev/posts/webc-dsd-slot-workaround.md

 tags:
   - eleventy
   - webc
-  - opinion
   - web components
 ---

-I wrote earlier this year about WebC, the new framework for templating HTML in 11ty.
+I [wrote earlier this year about WebC][post], the new framework for templating HTML in 11ty.
 WebC's standards-aligned approach is refreshing and encouraging, and my conclusion was that it's support for the real-deal web components standards needs some polishing.